Purple Door Coffee

 We dreamed and prayed for the right opportunity.
 We asked God to send us some capable folks who could carry this vision to the next level.
 To make a long story short, Madison Chandler (former DB summer and one-year intern) and Mark Smesrud (former DB intern) picked up the dream and ran with it!

-Purple Door Coffee now serves youth and young adults (friends of Dry Bones) who are working to exit street life.
-They provide a work program that leads to permanent employment, teaches soft job skills, gives practical experience, builds a resume, and continues the Dry Bones family relationship.
+Purple Door Coffee serves youth and young adults (friends of Dry Bones) who are working to exit street life.
+They provide a work program that leads to permanent employment, teach soft job skills, give practical experience, build a resume, and continue healthy relationship.
+While participating in the program, Dry Bones staff and volunteers remain close and very supportive.
+Dry Bones is able to support PDC employees with wrap-around resource services, therapy, and vital spiritual, emotional, and physical support.
+It’s a beautiful partnership.

 Purple Door Coffee also serves YOU, the customer.
 It is a coffee shop that is open to the public.
-We hope you will find you way there soon.
+We hope you will find your way there soon.

 Please do the following:

 1. Become a regular!
-Go buy the best latte or coffee you will ever put in your mouth (corner of 30th & Welton).
+Go buy the best latte or coffee you will ever taste (2962 Welton St – corner of 30th & Welton).

-2. Visit their website and blog to keep up to date and learn more.
+2. Visit the PDC website and blog to keep up to date and learn more.